-- Depictions of self-harm acts through imagery and video may empower the normalisation of young people's self-harm and pictures may incite a physical reaction and stimulate behavioural enactment (Jacob et al. 2017). - Graphic content aligned to self-harm is prevalent on Instagram in particular (Miguel et al. 2017) and is often obscured by unclear or secret hashtags.
-Content advisory warnings on this platform may not be dependable (Moreno et al. 2016).

-Videos related to self-harm are common on YouTube and may encourage the normalisation of self-harm and may enhance the behaviour through regular viewing of graphic videos (Lewis et al. 2011).
+- Viewing self-harm images online may have both harmful and protective effects, but harmful effects are more prevalent (Susi et al. 2023). - There has been an increase in harmful graphic self-harm imagery over time with an absence of moderation, anonymity, and pictures easy to find using the search function (Marchant et al. 2021). - Depictions of self-harm acts through imagery and video may empower the normalisation of young people's self-harm and pictures may incite a physical reaction and stimulate behavioural enactment (Jacob et al. 2017). - Graphic content aligned to self-harm is prevalent on Instagram in particular (Miguel et al. 2017) and is often obscured by unclear or secret hashtags, while subliminal messages are ethically highly problematic (Arendt et al. 2021).
+Time scrolling on Instagram has also been associated with normalization of self-harm and contagion (Moss et al. 2022), while content advisory warnings on this platform may not be dependable (Moreno et al. 2016). - Videos related to self-harm are common on YouTube and may encourage the normalisation of self-harm and may enhance the behaviour through regular viewing of graphic videos (Lewis et al. 2011).
 However, YouTube may also provide an opportunity to engage with teenagers and to promote positive mental health (Dagar & Falcone, 2020; Lewis et al. 2018).